Meet our Secondary Teachers

 Mrs. Ware graduated from Belmont University in 2012 with a Bachelors of Science in Psychology and a minor in Education.
 She received her teaching certification through the TNTP’s Fort Worth Teaching fellows program in 2012.
 In 2016 Mrs. Ware earned her Masters in Secondary Education from Johns Hopkins University.
 Mrs. Ware is certified in Texas for 8-12 Social Studies, and 4-8 Generalist.

 Mrs. Ware began her teaching career at W.C.
 Stripling Middle School in 2012.
 At Stripling she served as department chair, team lead for 8th grade, and led student trips to Washington D.C.
 In 2016 Mrs. Ware joined Christian Life Preparatory School where she has taught a variety of Secondary History courses.
-In addition to CLPS, Mrs. Ware tutors English for the SAT and ACT and works with a social studies curriculum company.
-Mrs. Ware has a love for education and people, and her newest dream is to equip and encourage teachers across Fort Worth.
+In 2019, Mrs. Ware became the Academic and College Advisor.

 In 2014 Mrs. Ware married her husband Joseph and they had their first son, Eli, in the fall of 2016.
 Her family has a great love for the local church and are members of Watermark Community Church.
 Mrs. Ware loves to travel, dance, and get to know people's stories over coffee.